 Laminar Flow

-Fluid particles travel in smooth, parallel layers with no mixing between adjacent layers—picture honey slowly pouring from a jar
+Fluid particles travel in smooth, parallel layers with no mixing between adjacent layers.
+Think of honey slowly pouring from a jar.

-Predictable velocity profiles make analytical solutions possible; the parabolic profile in pipe flow is a classic exam example
+Predictable velocity profiles make analytical solutions possible.
+The parabolic velocity profile in fully developed pipe flow is a classic exam example.

 Turbulent Flow

-Enhanced drag and energy dissipation result from the chaotic motion—this is why turbulent pipe flow requires more pumping power
+Enhanced drag and energy dissipation result from the chaotic motion.
+This is why turbulent pipe flow requires more pumping power than laminar flow at the same flow rate.

-Compare: Laminar vs. Turbulent flow—both are governed by the Reynolds number Re=μρVL, but they represent opposite extremes of the viscous-inertial force balance.
-If an FRQ gives you velocity, pipe diameter, and fluid properties, calculate Re first to determine which analysis approach applies.
+Compare: Laminar vs. Turbulent flow are both governed by the Reynolds number Re=ฮผฯVLโ, but they represent opposite extremes of the viscous-inertial force balance.
+If a problem gives you velocity, pipe diameter, and fluid properties, calculate Re first to determine which analysis approach applies.

 Time Dependence: Constant vs. Changing Conditions